 Calculating the Value of the Operating-Costs Benefit

-If you or a person related to you pays expenses related to the personal use of an automobile made available to an employee or to a person related to the employee, you must include a benefit related to automobile operating costs in the employee's income.
+If you or a person related to you pays expenses related to the personal use of an automobile made available to an employee or to a person related to the employee, you must calculate the operating costs benefit for the vehicle.

 You can use work chart TP-41.C-V, Calculation of an Automobile Benefit, or either of the methods below to calculate the value of the operating-costs benefit.

-You can use the simplified calculation method if both of the following conditions are met:
+You can use the simplified method if both the following conditions are met:

-- The employee uses the automobile primarily (more than 50%) in the performance of his or her duties.
+- The employee uses the automobile more than 50% of the time for the performance of their duties.

-- The employee notifies you in writing, before the end of the year, of his or her intention to use the simplified method to calculate the operating-costs benefit.
+- The employee informs you in writing before the end of the year of their intention to use the simplified method to calculate the operating-costs benefit.

-Under this method, you calculate the operating-costs benefit at one-half of the reasonable amount that is the standby charge before deducting any amounts reimbursed by the employee for the standby charge.
+Under the simplified method, the operating-costs benefit is equal to one-half of the amount corresponding to the standby charge, before the deduction of any amounts reimbursed by the employee for the standby charge.

-If, in the year or within 45 days after the end of the year, the employee (or a person related to the employee) reimburses you (or a person related to you) for the operating costs (including taxes) related to the employee's personal use of an automobile (or the personal use of an automobile by a person related to the employee) in the year, the employee receives no taxable benefit.
+If, in the year or within 45 days after the end of the year, the employee (or a person related to the employee) reimburses you (or a person related to you) for the total of operating costs (including taxes) related to the employee's personal use of an automobile (or the personal use of an automobile by a person related to the employee) in the year, the employee receives no taxable benefit.

 If only a portion of these costs is reimbursed, subtract the amount reimbursed from the employee's operating-costs benefit.